composable-operator/composable/README.md

 ## Format transformers

 Sometimes, types of an input value and expected output value are not compatable, in order to resolve this issue, `Composable` supports several predefined transformers.
-They can be defined as a string array, so output of the a previous transformer's will be input to next one.
+They can be defined as a string array, so output of the previous transformer's will be input to next one.
 When you define a `Composable` object, it is your responsibility to put in a correct order the transformers.